Conor McGregor UFC 194 Bandwagon Jumpers

 The biggest MMA/combat sporting event beckons for Conor in Croke Park next summer.
 I reckon it will be at 155 against the winner of the DosAnjos and Cerrone fight next weekend.
 I do hope it’s the cowboy because the trash talk would be immense.
 I personally can’t wait to shout my lungs out for the champs long walk to the ring.

 I ain’t ashamed to say, there may be a few tears too.
 I have watched a few of the lads go from GAA halls to cage warriors, up to the UFC and it is a beautiful thing, and a great example to see hard work paying off.
-It is a great example for young people in a world where it’s all about selfies and how big your bum is.
+It is a great example for young people in a world where it’s all about selfies and how big your bum is, but I digress.

 And then it started.
 Monday morning new radio is bad enough, but there were out of touch old people complaining about the fight, the violence and how it is more dangerous than boxing.